MooseBoost/sinatra-fwitter-2-forms/README.md

 Restart your server, and create some new tweet!
 You can now update your application dynamically based on user input.
 Awesome!
 In our next iteration of Fwitter, we'll add a database so that our tweets will persist permanently.

-<a href='https://learn.co/lessons/sinatra-fwitter-2-forms' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-fwitter-2-forms' title='Sinatra Fwitter 2 -  Forms'>Sinatra Fwitter 2 -  Forms</a> on Learn.co and start learning to code for free.</p>